Top Producers – Brian Eno

 More Talking Heads

-• An outstanding pressing of My Life In The Bush Of Ghosts with solid Double Plus (A++) sound or close to it throughout – exceptionally quiet vinyl too
+• My Life In The Bush Of Ghosts returns to the site for the first time in years, here with INCREDIBLE Shootout Winning Triple Plus (A+++) sound or close to it throughout this vintage Sire pressing – exceptionally quiet vinyl too

 • Both sides here are spacious, full-bodied and Tubey Magical with a solid bottom end and driving rhythmic energy